Why it’s so important to ace this interview question

 A lot of job-seeking these days is about storytelling, so candidates need to be able to tell the narrative of their career.
 Applying to jobs, your goal is very clearly to show how your background, education, and skills meet the requirements of the role.
 Once you get into the interview process, of course, the interviewer will want to make sure you have those skills, but beyond that, the hiring manager wants to see who fits best out of all the candidates with similar skill sets and qualifications.

 “So I’m looking for that little extra thing that this person brings to the table,” Augustine said.

 That “little extra thing” might be a personality and cultural fit, or a nontraditional work or life experience that gives them a different perspective that would actually be beneficial to the organization.

-The worst response to “why should we hire you?”
+The worst response

 - “I’m not sure.
 I don’t know.”